Corpus

 Approach

-Component & Pattern Audit: Review of existing UI components revealed redundancy and inconsistencies.
+Component & Pattern Audit: Found overlap, gaps and messy inconsistencies.

 Key-insights